jorgexbeta/LaTeXlike-report/lib.typ

   //-----chic header package----
   // customize the left/center/right header and left/center/right footer
-  // you can add images, text, the number of the current page, etc, or put none if you dont want some part of the header or footer.
+  // you can add images, text, the number of current page, etc, or put none if you dont want some part of the header or footer.
   //some usefull function: chic-page-number(), chic-heading-name()

   h-l : "",